FatimaSaadat17/Weather/README.md

 It also makes use of the Ninja Geocode API, which converts a specified location based on country and city to send longitude and latitude coordinates.

-Please ensure to create your Ninja API account find, and copypaste your personal API key into the header.
+Please ensure to create your Ninja API account first, and copypaste your personal API key into the header.

 Any improvement in code are appreciated!
 Thank you <3